-The SWPPP describes stormwater drainage facilities, identifies possible water pollution sources that could affect the quality of stormwater discharged from the facility, and documents BMPs that have been implemented to minimize or prevent discharge of pollutants that may be in stormwater.
-Measures in the SWPPP to control erosion and sedimentation include:
+BMPs are implemented to minimize or prevent discharge of pollutants that may be in stormwater.
+BMP's that may be used onsite to control erosion and sedimentation include:

 - diverting surface water away from the stockpiles and tops of cut slopes; - tarping all topsoil stockpiles during the rainy season; - installing wattles around the base of topsoil stockpiles, if evidence of erosion exists; - regrading and compacting areas with deep and wide erosion rills; - limiting activities during wet weather; - limiting use of unpaved roads at the secondary entrance on Lower Quarry Floor during the rainy season; and - monthly visual inspections during reclamation activities.